Haplogroup I-M438: I-M284

 Haplogroup I2a1b1a1a (ISOGG 2019) or I-M284, has been found almost exclusively amongst the populations of the United Kingdom and Ireland suggesting that it may have arisen amongst the Ancient Britons, with a most recent common ancestor (MRCA) who lived about 3,100 years BP.
 The presence of this subclade "provides some tentative evidence of ancient flow with eastern areas that could support the idea that the [late Celtic] La Tene culture was accompanied by some migration."

 Where it is found in those of predominately Irish descent, with Gaelic surnames, it may suggest an ancestor who arrived in Ireland during prehistory, from Celtic Britain.
 For example, I-M284 includes many males with the surnames McGuinness and McCartan, who have a single, historically recorded male ancestor in the 6th century; thus it is unlikely to be the result of subsequent migration from Britain to Ireland.
 Some subclades of I-M284 that are atypical of Ireland are relatively common in continental Europe, which also supports a point of origin east of Ireland.

 I-CTS10057

-Continentals.
-Mother Haplogroup for group I-Z161 (Continental 1 and 2) and I-L701 group (Continental 3).
-Around 10,000 years old.

-I-Z161

-Haplogroup I2a1b1a2b (ISOGG 2019).
-Z161+ defines the I2 Continental clade 1 and 2.
-Its age is estimated around 7,000 years old.
-It is mainly found in North Europe, especially in Denmark, Germany, the Netherlands, and England.
-In Northwest Sicily it can also be found.

-I-L701

-Called Continental 3.
+This subclade is commonly referred to as "Continentals".
+The most recent common ancestor is estimated to have been born around 10,700 years ago.
+It is in turn divided into haplogroups I-L701 (Continental clade 3) and I-Z161 (Continental clades 1 and 2).
 Continental 3 has a wide distribution.
 Found in Central Europe from Germany, Austria to Poland, Romania and Ukraine, but also in lower frequencies in Greece, Italy, France, Spain, England, Ireland, and Armenia.
 It may have been disseminated in part by the Goths.
 It is nearly absent from Scandinavia and Scotland.
+The age of I-Z161 is estimated to be around 7,000 years old.
+It is mainly found in North Europe, especially in Denmark, Germany, the Netherlands, and England.
+It can also be found in Northwest Sicily.